Watch Now: Julius Jones' request for clemency advances; board recommends commuted sentence

 “The truth is I didn’t shoot that man,” Jones told the board.
 “I didn’t kill Mr. Paul Howell.
 I wasn’t involved in it in any way.”

+Jones said that although he has broken some laws, he has never been violent.

-Jones said he did make bad decisions in his youth and hopes others can learn from them if he is spared.
+He said he did make bad decisions in his youth and hopes others can learn from them if he is spared.

+He said he wanted the Howell family to know he recognizes their loss and hopes they can heal and keep cherishing their loved one.

-Jones has mounted a large following of celebrities, athletes and others who believe he is innocent as part of the “Justice for Julius campaign.”
+Jones has mounted a following of celebrities, athletes and others who believe he is innocent as part of the “Justice for Julius campaign.”

-Howell’s family members and state attorneys said Jones supporters have been misled and lied to, adding that courts have reviewed the matter and the evidence of his guilt is overwhelming.
+Howell’s family members and state attorneys said Jones' supporters have been misled and lied to, adding that courts have reviewed the matter and that the evidence of his guilt is overwhelming.

+On July 28, 1999, Julius Jones decided money for a Suburban was more important than Paul Howell’s life, said Jennifer Crabb, an assistant attorney general.

+The testimony of Christopher Jordan, who testified against Jones, “was so well corroborated a conviction could be had without it,” Crabb said.

 Photos: 6 more Oklahoma inmates scheduled to die after state executes its first prisoner since 2015